Digital-Avatars-and-Robotics/Rhascau/README.md

 ### Rhascau

-Heart of the game responsible for handling entire logic, as well as value transfer between players.
+Heart of the game.
+Responsible for handling entire logic, as well as Ether transfers between players.

 **Interfaces**
 - `IRhascauManager`: Interface for Rhascau Manager providing all functions necessary to assign ranking points and statistics